maxvfischer/DIY-CNC-machine/README.md

 ### Y-axis cable chain

-The Y-axis cable chain was attached using two supports.
-The first support (with screw holes to attach the cable chain) was clamped to the left side of the lower frame and aligned with the last vertial beam.
+The Y-axis cable chain (**O09**) was attached to the frame using 1x cable chain mount (**P05**) and 1x cable chain support (**P06**).
+The cable chain mount was clamped to the left side of the lower frame and aligned with the last vertial beam.
 A bradawl and a hammer were used to make indentations at the center of the two holes.
 Cutting fluid was applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.
-The support was then attached to the lower frame using 2 20 mm M5 screws.
+The cable chain mount was then attached to the lower frame using 2x 20 mm M5 screws (**S12**).

 ![assemble_cable_support_y_axis_1](./images/build/frame/assemble_cable_support_y_axis_1.jpg)